couchbaselabs/indexing/cmp/README.txt

 If you have any questions, feel free to CONTACT: fulu@couchbase.com

-Purpose: The compression modules can be used to compress Doc metadata in memory, in particualr for DocID (16 bytes) using delta encoding/decoding, for Seqno (8 bytes), item expiration time (4 bytes) and lock expiration time (4 bytes) using symbol table compression.
-CasID (8 bytes) may or may not be suited for compression as it might change frequently.
+Purpose: The compression modules can be used to compress Doc metadata in memory, in particualr for DocID (16 bytes), CasID (8 bytes), Seqno (8 bytes) using delta encoding/decoding, for item expiration time (4 bytes) and lock expiration time (4 bytes) using symbol table compression.
+For items that are loaded in the same batch have the same expiration times.

 Here are the explanations/manuals and descriptions on the usage of the compression modules (delta encoding/decoding, symbol table compression) APIs: